rahulhrjuvi/Final-Project/README_M1B.md

 Group 8

 Milestone1
-Part B word_conut
+Part B word_count
 Moiz & Ruiyu 10/15/2021

 Put the document "tweets.txt" and "word_count.py" under the same folder, and run the .py file in the terminal after changing directory to that folder.